Award Cycle: Annual

 - Narrative: 500 word maximum, that explains:

-- The proposed research training or project (nature, duration, logistics, etc.) that the funds will be used to support (Note that this should be written for a general audience, as the reviewers of the proposal will represent a diverse range of disciplines);
+- Descriptions of Project/Training: The proposed research project or training (nature, duration, logistics, etc.) that the funds will be used to support.
+Note that this must be written for a non-specialist audience as the reviewers of the proposal will represent a diverse range of disciplines.
+Proposals written for a specialist audience are unlikely to be understood and hence will be disadvantaged for funding;

-- How the research training or project will enhance your research skills;
+- Advancement Potential: How the research project or training will (a) enhance your research skills, (b) increase your independence, and (c) advance your career.

 - Letter of support from applicant’s primary UA postdoctoral mentor.
-The letter must include a statement that the applicant’s appointment will extend into the next year and a statement that the proposed project/activity does not overlap with the mentor’s research.
+The letter should address how the proposed project or training will enhance the applicant’s independence and express strong support of the applicant and their career goal(s).
+The letter must also include a statement that the applicant’s appointment will extend into the next year and makes the case that the proposed project/activity lies outside the scope of the mentor’s research.

-- Budget (up to $2,000 request) and budget justification for items such as:
+- Budget (up to $2,000 request for a New Project PRDG and up to $1,500 for a New Skills Training PRDG) and budget justification for items such as:

 - Workshop registration fee